-Our tutors focus on you, the writer, not your paper, and thus don’t “edit” or “proofread.”
-Instead, they listen/read carefully, answer questions about how to approach different types of writing assignments, and provide feedback regarding how a reader experiences the writing.
-Better yet, they share strategies for doing it yourself, allowing you to explore your innate writing talents and discover a path to academic success that is uniquely yours!
-Don’t wait—successful learners access support early and often.
+Our tutors focus on you, the writer, not the paper, and thus don’t “edit” or “proofread.”
+Instead, they listen/read carefully, answer questions about approaching different types of writing assignments, and provide feedback on how a reader experiences your writing.

 The Student Learning Hub tutors will not assist with citation questions or reference list formatting as our campus library already provides excellent citation and research support.
 If you need assistance with citations, contact the library through this form or find your subject librarian.

 Have a quick citation question?
 Get support from AskAway a live chat service that connects you with librarians from across British Columbia.

 If you are a graduate student, post-doc or faculty member, please make an appointment with the Centre for Scholarly Communication.